 The Port Chester School District continues to improve on the RtI model.
-At the elementary level, the districtwide RtI Elementary Committee was able to create an RtI flowchart, RtI forms on google drive for academic and behavior, an inventory of tiered intervention programs available and needed as well as desired training needed for the upcoming school year.
+At the elementary level, the district-wide RtI Elementary Committee was able to create an RtI flowchart, RtI forms on Google Drive for academic and behavior, an inventory of tiered intervention programs available and needed as well as desired training needed for the upcoming school year.
 With that being said, all staff has on-going training about the RtI process starting at the classroom level.

 For our ELL population, we continue to work on finding appropriate intervention materials, specifically for our Spanish speakers.
 In order to better serve our special education students, our staff will be receiving refreshers and additional training in available programs while collaborating on best practices.

 The key is collecting the data using targeted instruction outside of their core instruction.
 The district expanded their before and after school programming to help meet the individualized Tier II instruction for many students.
 At the middle school level, the RtI team accomplished creating targeted Tier II groups as well as having classroom teachers collaborate on progress monitoring specific students within their team.
 Teams on all levels continue to reflect on best practices and revise/adapt curriculum and formative assessments to align with the standards, yet meet the needs of the students.
-For the 2016-2017 school year, the staff will adapt curriculum to include literacy work stations, schedule a separate time for RtI-guided reading time for 3-5, turn-key trainings about RtI, create small targeted after school groups, and purchase additional resources to support the standards and student improvement.
-The district is researching bilingual resources for HLA support at the different tier levels and will purchase materials to fill in the gaps.
+For the 2019-2020 school year, the staff will adapt curriculum to include literacy work stations, schedule a separate time for RtI-guided reading time for 3-5, turn-key trainings about RtI, purchase additional resources to support the standards and student improvement.
+The district researched bilingual resources for HLA support at the different tier levels and will purchase materials to fill in the gaps.
 One area we reviewed and found needs replenishing and revamping is literacy libraries for our students to access.

-Target dates (use 9.1.16-6.30.17)
+Target dates 9.1.20-6.30.21

-Persons responsible - Building principal, Director of Curriculum and Instruction, Supervisors of Curriculum
+Persons responsible - Building principal, Directors, Teachers, Instructional Support Specialists